 The Swedish Dala Horse

-How important is the Swedish Dala horse to Swedish identity?
-For starters, the creature embodies a shared history of man and beast in the Scandinavian landscape that has endured for more than two millennia.
-The Dala horse’s pedigree includes ancestors worshiped as sacred by pagan cults, forebearers considered as prestigious partners by Medieval knights, a role as a giant ambassador on the world stage, and the subject of artwork created by generations of artisans–even Swedish crown princess Victoria has tried her hand at painting a Dala horse.
+How important is the Swedish Dala horse to Swedish culture and identity?
+For starters, the Swedish horse embodies a shared history of man and beast in the Scandinavian landscape that has endured for more than two millennia.
+The Dala horse’s pedigree includes ancestors worshiped as sacred by pagan cults, forebearers considered as prestigious partners by Medieval knights, a role as a giant ambassador on the world stage, and the subject of artwork created by generations of artisans–even Swedish crown princess Victoria has tried her hand at painting the Swedish horse.

 History of the Swedish Dala Horse

 And in an ancient building located on Stockholm’s oldest public square, the Wooden Horse Museum pays homage to this beloved Swedish symbol.
 Just 100 meters from Sweden’s Royal Palace in Gamla Stan, or “Old Town, the museum is owned by Chintana and Bill Odell.